 When is NMAT held?

-NMAT is generally held over a test window that starts in October and ends in December.
-NMAT 2021 is scheduled from October 14 to December 27.
+NMAT is held over a test window of around 70 days, beginning from October and ending in December.
 You can book the test slot as per your convenience and suitability.
-As per the latest official notice, NMAT registrations will begin from August 2021 and continue until November 2021.
-You are required to apply online at register.nmat.org
+NMAT registration generally begins in the month of August.
+You are required to apply online at mba.com

 Who can appear in NMAT?